magnum478/INF219-Viscovery/README.md

 ## Notes
 The settings field is only a placeholder atm.

+Inspection view is triggered by hovering over the links on the left side, or left clicking an image on the right side.

+To open the url the image is representing, shift-click the image.

 ## Image gallery
 ##### Juxta positioning
 ![Alt text](/Readme_Images/displayJuxta.png?raw=true "Juxta positioning")